 He developed a most differentiated and comprehensive approach to human development that focuses the contextual influences on development.
-It also describes that we encounter different environments that may influence our lifespan development positively or negatively based upon specific environment.
-Environmental influences determine our psychological health, interpersonal relationships and our habits.
+It also describes that we encounter different environments that may influence our lifespan development positively or negatively based upon a specific environment.
+Environmental influences determine our psychological health, interpersonal relationships, and our habits.

-Bronfenbrenner ecological theory of development states that development of a person within a complex system of relationships affected by multiple levels of current environment.
+Bronfenbrenner’s ecological theory of development states that the development of a person within a complex system of relationships is affected by multiple levels of the current environment.
 Here the biologically influenced dispositions of a child join with environmental forces to mold development, Bronfenbrenner envisions the environment as a series of nested structures, including but extending beyond the home, school, neighborhood, and workplace settings in which people spend their everyday lives.
 The author also states that each layer of the environment has a powerful impact on development.

 Systems from Bronfenbrenner Ecological Model of Human Development:

 The innermost level of the environment is called the microsystem.
 It involves activities and interaction patterns in the immediate surroundings of a person.
 Bronfenbrenner focuses that at this level human development depends on bidirectional relationships such as adults affect the behavior of children but attributes, personalities, and capacities of children which are biologically and socially influenced also affect the behavior of adults.
 Bidirectional interactions have a long-lasting impact on development and affect the quality of relationships among two people.
 If they are supportive, that would enhance their interaction, if parents are not enjoying healthy marital relationships then the child may become hostile which influences the child-parent relationship negatively.